auerswal/pubcloud2020/ex5-ipv6/README.md

 At a first glance,
 only the *elastic IP address* (EIP) does not support IPv6.
 This is one element to look out for.
-While the EIP *replaces* the public IP address that can be allocated to an EC2 instance, how does it interact with an IPv6 address allocated to the EC2 instance?
+While the EIP *replaces* the public IPv4 address that can be allocated to an EC2 instance, how does it interact with an IPv6 address allocated to the EC2 instance?